udayallu/Azure-NoSQL-Data-Solutions/README.md

 - Key-value stores are popular because they are considered the simplest to implement among NoSQL stores.
 - They are the foundation behind many NoSQL databases and the store type shares a lot of basic features with other NoSQL store types.
 Key-Value stores are also simple to sort using their keys.
 - At a lower level, a collection in a key-value store is composed of multiple key-value pairs.
 Each collection of key-value pairs is sometimes referred to as an entity.
 In the example below, the collection of key-value pairs compose a single entity:

+## Azure Storage Tables

+- The Azure Storage Table service provides a non-relational database option for storage in Azure.
+- Storage Tables offer a mechanism to store loosely structured data that is automatically partitioned on a pre-defined key.\